Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | bottomline.co.jp |

-The only franchise of New York's famous live house BOTTOM LINE.
-Handles a wide range of genres from rock to jazz, blues, and soul.
-Along with HUCK FINN, it's an important venue in the Imaike area, and it's a place where musicians of different genres naturally meet.
+The only franchise of the prestigious New York live house THE BOTTOM LINE.
+It accommodates a wide range of genres including rock, jazz, blues, and soul.
+Alongside HUCK FINN, it's a major venue in the Imaike area, and is a place where musicians meet across genre boundaries.

 Ikeshita CLUB UPSET